Career + Professional Development

-Students seeking to expand and further their research experience are paired with faculty with similar research objectives.
-This paid position, located in studio or lab settings, involves primary and secondary research including: literature review, exploration through material practice, participatory engagement with community, and assistance with new technologies.
+Students interested in pedagogical practices are able to deliver undergraduate courses and work directly with faculty and assist in undergraduate course delivery, while receiving support from specifically designed teaching and learning resources Individuals seeking to expand and further their experience in research are paired with faculty with similar research objectives.
+This work, located in studio or lab settings, entails secondary and primary research including: literature review, exploration through material practice, participatory engagement with community and assistance with new technologies.

 Scholarships + Awards

 The Financial Aid + Awards office at Emily Carr is available to answer any questions you have regarding eligibility for Canadian and American Government loans.
-Please call us at 604.844.3844 or toll-free at 1.800.832.7788.
+Please call us at 1-604-844-3844 or toll-free at 1-800-832-7788.

 It is important to note that the Low Residency option of our Graduate Studies program does not qualify for government student loan funding due to the program structure.